 The general policy is that students who miss a common exam will receive a score of zero for that Exam.
 That score will be included in the calculation of your final grade.
 Students that miss two common exams automatically fail the course.
 Students who anticipate an absence from a common exam should discuss their situation with the Dean of Students PRIOR TO their absence.
 In order to be qualified to receive an "excused absence" for the common exam (a very rare occurrence), the student should present documentation for not being able to take the test as scheduled.
-As is the standard policy of NJIT, the student should present this document to the Dean of Students - (973) 596-3466, Room 255 Campus Center for evaluation.
-BOTH the Physics 121 instructor and Dean of Students must concur in permitting a "excused absence" for the common exam.
+As is the standard policy of NJIT, the student should present this document to the Dean of Students - (973) 596-3466, Central King Building (CKB), Room L71 (Lower Level) for evaluation.
+BOTH the Physics 111 instructor and Dean of Students must concur in permitting a "excused absence" for the common exam.
 Students who miss common exams that do not present documentation within 7 days of the common exam will receive a score of zero for the common exam.

-In the event that the above qualification is met, a separate make-up test for the missed common quiz will not be offered.
-Instead, the final exam grade will be considered for giving a grade for the missed test.
+In the event that the above qualification is met, a separate make-up test for the missed common exam will not be offered.
+Instead, the portion of the final exam relevant to the contents of the missed test will be considered for giving a grade for the missed test.
+The instructor will evaluate the final exam questions from those chapters and normalize this portion of the student's grade for the missed common exam.

-Conflict common exams are usually held from 6:00 to 7:30 PM on exam days; contact Ms. Oertel (christine.a.oertel@njit.edu) for arrangements.
+Conflict common exams are usually held from 6:00 to 7:30 PM on exam days; contact Mrs. Oertel (christine.a.oertel@njit.edu) for arrangements.